 Since inception, the Company has incurred recurring operating losses, having invested significantly in its cultivation facilities, research and development activities and selling, marketing, general and administrative expenses.
 The Company has financed its operations through equity and debt financings.
-The Company expects to continue to incur losses in the short term and will require additional capital and revenues through the sale of its organic cannabis products to fulfill its current and future obligations.
+The Company expects to continue to incur losses in the short term and will require additional capital and revenues through the sale of its organic cannabis products to fulfill its debt obligations.
 Please refer to the section on "Liquidity and Capital Resources" below.
-The Company believes that its unique scaled certified organic market position, the ongoing advancement of the construction of its facilities, and its strategic partnerships and investments will allow it to generate positive operating cash flows which is currently expected later in 2020.
+The Company believes that its unique scaled certified organic market position and its strategic partnerships and investments will allow it to generate positive operating cash flows which is currently expected later in 2020.